Energy efficiency is like a long-distance race. The first kilometers are easy and if you train a little bit you will achieve big results.

 You can see that there are international benchmarks such as North America, Europe, China, other Asian countries and Russia.
-It’s really interesting that you can find details for the European countries, with segmented information for France, Germany, Italy and Spain.
+It’s really interesting that you can find details for the European countries, with segmented information for France, Germany, Italy, and Spain.

 You will find data there related to energy intensity by country (kWh divided by GDP).
-This could seem as a strange indicator for those of you working with kWh/m2, but it could be a good reference to compare your own results.
+This could seem like a strange indicator for those of you working with kWh/m2, but it could be a good reference to compare your own results.
 Even if your building is a factory or if you work in the services industry, this database can be resourceful.

 With that said, it’s important to warn you that you won’t find any data for a specific industry here, you can only compare to a generic industry aggregation.

 The database ODYSEE-MURE is financed with European funds and it aggregates industry information for each one of the European countries, allowing comparatives among them.